-The last 14 miles of the journey to Tassajara consists of a winding dirt road with sheer drop-offs and a steep, narrow descent over the last five miles.
-(See a video of the road on our YouTube page.)
+- The last 14 miles of the journey to Tassajara consists of a winding dirt road with sheer drop-offs and a steep, narrow descent over the last five miles.

-As you begin your descent over the last five miles, shift into the lowest possible gear and PUMP your brakes as needed.
-DO NOT apply steady pressure to your brakes or they will overheat.
+- As one begins the descent over the last five miles, shift into the lowest possible gear and PUMP the brakes as needed.
+DO NOT apply steady pressure to the brakes or they will overheat.

-If your brakes begin to overheat or feel mushy, pull over immediately and allow them to cool for at least 20 minutes before continuing.
+- If the brakes begin to overheat or feel mushy, pull over immediately and allow them to cool for at least 20 minutes before continuing.

-While getting to Tassajara is your responsibility, take comfort knowing that your fellow sojourners are in the same boat.
-Many guests and students who make the trek every year are happy to carshare, and may even be starting their trip in an area near you.
+While getting to Tassajara is challenging, visitors may take comfort knowing that their fellow sojourners are in the same boat.
+Many guests and students who make the trek every year are happy to car-share, and may even be starting their trip nearby.